mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/10.Network Planning/30.IPSec Tunnel/default.md

  **IPsec tunnel between  Compute and Management Edge gateways**

-**	**In this section, users are supposed to configure IPsec tunnel between cloud  Compute amd Management gateway so that HDM components attached to hdm_internal network can communicate to ESXi hosts.
+**	**In this section, users are supposed to configure IPsec tunnel between cloud  Compute and Management gateway so that HDM components attached to hdm_internal network can communicate to ESXi hosts.
 For more details please refer to [this^](https://cloud.vmware.com/community/2019/05/06/can-vm-vmc-compute-network-access-sddc-management-network/) link.

 ## Setting up Multiple Network IPSec tunnel